musergi/tfm/README.md

 | Total Instructions      | TOT-INS    |
 | L3 Total Cache Accesses | L3-TCA     |
 | L3 Total Cache Misses   | L3-TCM     |

+## Work to do

+As this previous works have shown we can clearly create a tool based on Machine Learning that is able to detect this particular attacks.
+And there are plenty of them developped.
+However there is no unified metric between them as each of them works with their particular dataset.
+From the previously seen articles the library to use is PAPI as it allows to record numerous events with low lattency.

+## Goals

+- [ ] Develop simple monitoring tool using PAPI
+- [ ] Generate small proof of concept dataset